A-09219

 Enforcement Authority

-The Attorney General has exclusive enforcement authority.
-Violations constitute unfair trade practices under GBL § 349 but are enforced solely by the Attorney General; the private right of action under § 349(h) is expressly excluded.
-An affirmative defense is available if the developer discovers a violation through red-teaming, cures it within 60 days, notifies the Attorney General with evidence of mitigation, and is otherwise in compliance with the NIST AI RMF, ISO/IEC 42001, or a substantially equivalent risk management framework.
+The Attorney General has exclusive authority to enforce the provisions of this article.
+Enforcement is agency-initiated.
+Violations constitute unfair trade practices under General Business Law § 349, enforced solely by the Attorney General; the private right of action under § 349(h) is expressly excluded.
+An affirmative defense is available if the developer discovers the violation through red-teaming, cures it within 60 days, provides notice and evidence of mitigation to the Attorney General, and is in compliance with the NIST AI RMF, ISO/IEC 42001, or a substantially equivalent risk management framework.
+The burden of demonstrating the affirmative defense rests on the developer.

 Penalties

 Civil penalties not to exceed $50,000 per violation.
-Injunctive relief to halt deployment of non-compliant AI technology.
+Injunctive relief to halt deployment of an AI technology.
 Public disclosure of non-compliant practices.
-No private damages remedy.
+No private damages are available; the statute expressly excludes the private right of action under GBL § 349(h).

 Who Is Covered